DR RAJ TANNA

 Healing is about finding the right approach for you

 Each person is unique.
-We all have our own needs.
+We all have our own specific needs.
 We communicate in our own way.

 I collaborate with you to develop a recovery plan that best suits your mental and emotional needs and what’s happening in the context of your life, including relationships, work, interests and aspirations.

-This integrative approach may also include aspects of lifestyle and nutritional Psychiatry.
-Integrative approaches minimise the use and doses of medications when needed.
+This individual integrative approach may include aspects of lifestyle and nutrition to lessen the use and doses of medications when needed.

 The key personal principles that lead my practice include compassion, honesty and respect.
-I believe in providing high-quality, ethical care involving:
+I believe in providing high-quality, expert and ethical care involving:

 I listen to people’s wishes.
-It’s not easy to speak about what we really feel and experience.
+I recognise and value each person’s vulnerabilities.
+It’s not always easy to share what we feel and experience.
 Vulnerabilities are important to acknowledge and work with, because I see first-hand how they can become areas of growth to cope and feel better.

-I recognise, value, and appreciate each individual’s vulnerabilities, and I walk shoulder-to-shoulder down a person’s path of recovery.
-Sometimes this journey may include working with other recommended mental health professionals whether counsellors, psychologists, occupational therapists, general practitioners or another Perth mental health specialist.
+I walk shoulder-to-shoulder through a person’s recovery.
+Sometimes this journey can include working with other professionals whether coaches, counsellors, psychologists, general practitioners or another specialist, who we can involve by recommendation.

 Receive leading expert support